 We believe that professional practice is based on demonstrated knowledge, skills, and attitudes, as well as ethical, legal, and professional standards.
 Our graduates are prepared to develop as professionals in the field of radiologic science.

 Mission and Goals

-The mission of the Carolinas College of Health Sciences Radiologic Technology Program is to prepare graduate technologists with a foundation in the performance of basic imaging procedures.
-Graduates of the program are prepared to practice entry-level diagnostic procedures in a variety of settings, and to develop as professionals in the various fields of Medical Imaging.
+Carolinas College of Health Sciences' Radiologic Technology Program engages, educates, and provides graduate technologists with a foundation in the performance of entry-level diagnostic procedures in a variety of healthcare settings.